 Recently at the Railroad Ranch on the Henry’s Fork, I had the opportunity to watch upwards of forty people cast all variety of bamboo fly rods.
 Their skill level ranged from average to expert.
 As I’m very interested in the mechanics of fly casting, this was a good opportunity to study a wide range of casting strokes.
 In the process I couldn’t help but notice—as always—the different ways in which people employed their wrists during the casting stroke.
 Typical for these gatherings, some folks made more efficient use of their wrist than others.
 Proper use of the wrist is an important aspect of an efficient fly casting stroke (the wrist’s function is to accelerate the rod), yet it’s a topic seldom talked or written about.

-A simplified description of a fundamentally solid casting stroke goes like this: Begin with the wrist in the straight position, line in front of you.
-As the backcast is made, the wrist moves to the open position.
-The forward cast follows, with the wrist returning to the straight position at the finish.
-(Note that most casts start and end with the rod pointing anywhere from the two to five o’clock position, but always with the wrist straight.
+A simplified description of a fundamentally solid casting stroke goes like this: Begin with the wrist in the neutral position, line in front of you.
+As the backcast is made, the wrist moves to the cocked position.
+The forward cast follows, with the wrist returning to the neutral position at the finish.
+(Note that most casts start and end with the rod pointing anywhere from the two to five o’clock position, but always with the wrist neutral.
 My description of holding forearm and rod parallel to the ground is only to establish the wrist position, not to describe the casting arc.
 On the other hand, my description of the backcast position holds.)

 Astute observers and fellow students of casting might wonder at what point the wrist changes position during the stroke.
-Should the change from straight to open and then from open to straight be metered out to occupy the entire length of the stroke?
+Should the change from neutral to cocked and then from cocked to neutral be metered out to occupy the entire length of the stroke?
 Should it happen in the beginning of the stroke?
 During the end?
 This is where things get interesting.

 One hallmark of the expert caster is efficiency.
 Toward that end, any given casting movement is best accomplished by employing the largest muscles possible.
 If we employ the wrist at the beginning of the casting stroke, we are in part using small muscles to accelerate the rod—acceleration that could more easily be accomplished by using the larger muscles of the arm.
 The same thing happens if we meter out the use of the wrist throughout the casting stroke.
 In effect, we “waste” the wrist by using it to achieve acceleration early on that, again, could be gained by using the larger muscles of the arm.
 But if we “save” the wrist until the second half of the casting stroke, we can further increase rod acceleration without increasing our arm speed.
 And that’s efficient.
 Unsurprisingly, it’s what the experts do.